 The next step is to show that the breach of duty involved was a direct and proximate cause of the defendant’s death.
 This is a legal way of saying that the defendant’s negligence actually caused the death of the plaintiff.
 The goal here is to show that if the defendant hadn’t been negligent, the plaintiff wouldn’t have died.

 If, however, the consequences that caused the defendant’s injury would not be reasonably foreseeable, this link can be a bit tough to prove.
 Say the defendant ran a red light.
 As a result, he ran into another vehicle.
-That vehicle then collided into a truck, and the truck ran into the coffee shop on the corner where the plaintiff was sitting.
+That vehicle then collided with a truck, and the truck ran into the coffee shop on the corner where the plaintiff was sitting.
 The plaintiff then died of his injuries.

 The defendant could have reasonably expected to run into another vehicle after he ran a red light, but he could not have reasonably expected to kill someone in a coffee shop on the corner.
 It’s not a reasonably foreseeable consequence.